DouniaBK/Welcome-to-Algeria/README.md

 ## Gallery

   * Responsive gallery display two to one column according to the screen size
-  * High-quality images portray certain aspects of the road trip to capture the user"s interest
+  * High-quality images portray certain aspects of the road trip to capture the user's interest
-  * The gallery background videa has been paused to give priority to the images
+  * The gallery has an image as background and not a video to give priority to the photos

 ## Information